Explore your mortgage options

 While evaluating your request, the lender tells you they need to figure out if you can afford the monthly costs of homeownership.
 Then, you hear a term you may not be familiar with: PITI.

 We’ll explain what the acronym stands for, how to calculate it and why it matters below.

 PITI stands for principal, interest, taxes and insurance.
 It makes up your total monthly mortgage payment and helps determine if you qualify for a loan.
 Taxes and insurance will vary based on the property and your credit history, which can impact your potential monthly payment.

 PITI is a big deal, especially if you’re a first-time home buyer.
 These combined costs can affect whether you’re approved for a mortgage.
 If the total PITI figure is too high, you may have to rethink how much home you can afford.

-When the math works out and the PITI calculation shows that the mortgage payment is within your means, you’re more attractive as a borrower.
-A lower-than-expected PITI might even get you a lower interest rate or increase the size of the loan you qualify for.
+When the math works out and the PITI calculation shows the mortgage payment is within your means, you’re more attractive as a borrower.
+A lower-than-expected PITI might get you a lower interest rate or increase the size of the loan you qualify for.

 The interest rate you pay is based on various factors, such as the type of mortgage you apply for, the length of the loan and your credit score.
 The state of the economy and real estate market can also affect current mortgage interest rates.

 When you buy a house, you’ll want to get a homeowners insurance policy to protect the property against fire, lightning storms, break-ins and other events.
-Plus, your mortgage lender may insist that you carry a certain level of coverage.
+Plus, your mortgage lender may insist you carry a certain level of coverage.